 Downloads not postage

 Wherever possible, use your website to share files and resources, rather than post them out.
-Email all of your invoices, and use clever website design to distribute information and advertise, instead of press advertising or outdoor billboards.
+Email all of your invoices, and use clever web design to distribute information and advertise, instead of press advertising or outdoor billboards.

 Recycle everything you can